×

 A cancer’s stage is an assessment that takes into account a variety of factors: the cancer’s location, whether it has spread, or metastasized, and how much it’s interfering with normal body processes.

 Generally, the stage of a person’s cancer is correlated with their chances for survival.
-But it’s important to understand that different types of cancer have very different treatment success rates.
+But it’s important to understand that different types of cancer can have very different treatment success rates.
 Some types of cancer are highly treatable, and even patients diagnosed at stage IV can reasonably expect their treatment will be successful.
 Other types of cancer are very resistant to treatment, and even patients diagnosed at lower stages are in for a very tough fight.
 Prostate cancer is often highly treatable.

 If your doctors confirm that you have prostate cancer, they will begin a process of assessing several factors to determine your stage.
 This will help them recommend the best possible treatments, customized for you.